bernie-skipole/indi/README.md

 The data can be transferred between redis and indiserver on different machines by MQTT.

 In the first case, the web/gui, redis server, indiserver are all typically running on one machine.
-The indimqttredis package would be imported into a script which will provide the indiserver - redis conversion.
+The indiredis package would be imported into a script which will provide the indiserver - redis conversion.
 The MQTT facility will not be enabled.
+Note: indiserver could run on a remote machine, by port forwarding over SSH for example.

 In the second case the web/gui, redis server and MQTT server are typically running on one machine (the web server) and indiserver is running on a remote machine at the observatory.
-A script running indimqttredis will be running at both sites, and will provide the indiserver-MQTT conversion at the observatory, and MQTT-redis at the web/gui server.
+A script running indiredis will be running at both sites, and will provide the indiserver-MQTT conversion at the observatory, and MQTT-redis at the web/gui server.

 Python dependencies from pypi: "pip install redis" and "pip install paho-mqtt"  (all python3 versions)

-Server dependencies: A redis server (apt-get install redis-server), and an MQTT server (apt-get install mosquitto)
+Server dependencies: A redis server (apt-get install redis-server), and, if the MQTT option is used, an MQTT server (apt-get install mosquitto)

-Within indimqttredis, three sub packages are available which can be used by your own script:
+Within indiredis, three sub packages are available which can be used by your own script:

-### indimqttredis.indiredis
+### indiredis.inditoredis

 Converts directly between indiserver (port 7624) and redis, converts indi XML to redis key-value storage.
 For example, your Python script to import and run this service could be:

 ```
-from indimqttredis import indiredis, indi_server, redis_server
+from indiredis import inditoredis, indi_server, redis_server

 # define the hosts/ports where servers are listenning, these functions return named tuples.